 The ABC Revival of Password (1971-1975)

 Though Password had been canceled, its reruns saw noteworthy success on smaller stations.
 This success prompted the executives at ABC to contact Goodson-Todman Productions.
 They wanted a chance to revive the game for their audience.
 Goodson-Todman Productions accepted, and new episodes of Password hit the airwaves in the spring 1971.

 This new iteration did well for the first few months, but it eventually lost out to the competition.
 The show’s producers did what they could to keep the show alive and draw back the audience.
 They implemented new features and gimmicks, but they weren’t substantial enough to keep people’s interest.
 This release of the Password game show ended in summer 1975.

-Aside from the original format, a few different versions of the Password game show have aired over the years.
+Aside from the original format, a few other versions of the Password game show have aired on television over the years.

 Password Plus and Super Password

-Two updates to the Password game show were Password Plus and Super Password.
+Two updates to the Password game show were Password Plus (1979-1982) and Super Password (1984-1989).
 They were nearly identical to each other.
 They also shared most of the same rules with the original.
 The main differences were the inclusion of new game modes.

 Password Puzzle: When a contestant correctly guessed a password, it was added to a board behind them.
 These words would all relate to a person, place or thing.
 The goal was to guess what the passwords had in common.
 If a team guessed correctly, they’d win additional prize money.